linuxdeepin/deepin-manual/manual-assets/professional/deepin-image-viewer/en_US/index.md

 You can use one of the following ways to open image files:

 - Right-click an image and select **Open with** > **Image Viewer**.
-- Double click an image to open if Image Viewer has been set as the default application for image viewing.
+- Double-click an image to open if Image Viewer has been set as the default application for image viewing.
 - Open Image Viewer and click **Open Image** and select the image file to open it.
 - Open Image Viewer and drag the image to the interface to open it.
 - Drag the image to the Image Viewer icon on desktop or in the dock to open it.

 > ![tips](icon/tips.svg)Tips: In Control Center, you can set Image Viewer as the default image viewer.
 Please refer to [Default Applications](dman:///dde#Default Application Settings) for specific operations.

-Following Image formats are supported: BMP, ICO, JPG/JPE/JPEG, PNG, TGA, TIF/TIFF, XPM, GIF, SGI, RAW, WEBP, CR2, NEF, DNG, RAF, MEF, MRW, XBM, SVG, ORF and MNG.
+Following Image formats are supported: BMP, ICO, JPG/JPE/JPEG, PNG, TGA, TIF/TIFF, XPM, GIF, SGI, RAW, WEBP, CR2, NEF, DNG, RAF, MEF, MRW, XBM, SVG, ORF, and MNG.

 ### Main Interface